temesghentekeste/proprty-finder-api/README.md

 heroku rename app-new-name
 git push heroku $BRANCH_NAME:main
 ```
-If you are already in main branch no need to add $BRANCH_NAME, just use `git push heroku main`

 ### 🔴 Before creating and migrating your db you need to set up cloudinary add on